anasbn3issa/Devops-workshop-back/README.md

 ## Description

-This is a repository created with the sole goal to initiate myself to DevOps.
+This is a repository created with the sole goal to initiate myself to DevOps